 But that isn’t even necessary in many cases because high-quality corrosion protection keeps the building durable, while carbon steel available in every conceivable color and design guarantees it will look good for a long time.
 “We offer a very diverse range of design options in this area,” says Axel Pohl, Head of Sales, End-User-Industries at thyssenkrupp.
 “That goes for color, feel, texture, and design.”

 thyssenkrupp offers customers carbon steel with paint or film coatings under the pladur® product name.
 Whereas the focus of the painted products is on color, luster, and texture, the film-coated products primarily aim for decorative impressions.
-“With our newly developed pladur® Impress line, we are now able to offer customers a previously unprecedented variety of designs.”
+“With our newly developed pladur® grades, we are able to offer customers a previously unprecedented variety of designs.”

 The advantage here is that the process no longer mandates a minimum order size in the thousands of meters.
 “As a result, we can now offer a broad customer base not only large batch sizes, but also smaller quantities tailored to the needs of the individual customer and the construction project.”

 One of those customers is Hoesch Bausysteme.
 The former component division of thyssenkrupp was sold to Kingspan Holdings of Ireland in 2012.
 “Our biggest business area is undoubtedly the production of sandwich panels,” says Ulrich Reidenbach, Managing Director Sales at Hoesch Bausysteme.
 “But we are trying to cover building envelopes as completely as possible.
 As a result, we deal with insulations and even manufacture our own, for example, our new QuadCoreTM insulation core, and we offer window and dome light systems.”